Peer review articles:

 – Perez, Marcos.
 “Lost Momentum: Social Movement Grievances and Economic Recovery in post-2002 Argentina”.

 Selected Professional Presentations:

-– (Forthcoming) “Grassroots movements in post-kirchnerist Argentina: the experience of piquetero organizations in Buenos Aires and Jujuy”.
+– (May 2018) “Grassroots movements in post-kirchnerist Argentina: the experience of piquetero organizations in Buenos Aires and Jujuy”.
 Latin American Studies Association 2018 Congress, Barcelona, Spain.

 – (August 2017) “Mobilization and Narratives of Resistance in Today’s America”.
 Session organizer, Annual Meeting of the Society for the Study of Social Problems, Montreal, Canada.